brando90/ultimate-utils/prompts/other/negotiations.md

 - They are legally required to give salary band if asked

 TODO: read poker face theorem, https://en.wikipedia.org/wiki/Fundamental_theorem_of_poker

+- CS Stanford has 1 year limit of sabatial leave of absence
+- friends that are VC their thoughts can help guage value of start up comapnies you join
+    - e.g., crash mentioned to always have it clear what their revenue plan is
+- help them help you, be creative e.g., more frequent performance evals, helping them get seed funding, producing business models, revenue ideas
+- who's compute (premises, resources) we use determines IP
+- why does it matter who owns IP?
+(TODO)
+- you can always put in the acknowledgment + first page "work done with at morph/ibm/google etc"

+- fellowship (?)

+- 50% CA/RA stanford (20h/w)
+    - Jay wasn't clear but I assume the reamining 40% is whatever I want e.g., I am a student
+    - I assume never 100% to avoid benefits/tax issues? (university wide hack/loop hole, doesn't seem nice)
+- summer
+    - 50 - 90
+- total
+    - 50k tuition
+    - 5k health insurance
+    - 30k stipend (36-40/h)

 ## Exploding Offer, Tight Deadlines